NatWest Business Plus Credit Card review 2020

-Existing Business Bank Account customers can earn cashback on day-to-day spending and benefit from no foreign transaction fees on purchases abroad.
+Existing Business Bank Account customers can get 25% off Amazon Business, earn cashback on day-to-day spending and benefit from no foreign transaction fees.

 Balance transfer fee